ManoloFLTK/fltk/README.Wayland.txt

 window.
 This allows FLTK to properly position menu and tooltip windows.
 But Fl_Window::position() has no effect on other top-level windows.
 * FLTK currently doesn't prevent menu windows from expanding beyond screen borders.
+* With GTK-style window titlebars, the minimum width of a window is currently set at 134 pixels.

 3 PLATFORM SPECIFIC NOTES